karipov/graph-equivalence/README.md

 ```
 #### Scheduling representation

-We modelled the scheduling problem similarly to out graph coloring problem.
+We modelled the scheduling problem similarly to our graph coloring problem.

 Our first instinct was to represent a course as a `Course`sig with a set of students represented by the `Student`sig.
 We planned to model the scheduling problem such that two courses with intersecting set of students could not be assigned to the same time slot represented by the `ExamSlot` sig.